Forest Fires

 3. Climate Change

 Global climate change is raising temperatures in many forested areas in North America.
-Higher temperatures contribute to increased tree mortality, the lengthening of fire seasons, and increasing the number and size of wildfires.
+Higher temperatures contribute to increased tree mortality, lengthening of fire seasons, and increasing the number of large, high-intensity fires.

 4. Fire Suppression Fallacy

 Some low elevation (below 7,000 feet) mixed-conifer forests (like those in the western Sierra Nevada) and dry ponderosa forests in the Southwest have missed natural fire cycles due to fire suppression.
-However, most forests are within their natural fire regimes since most natural fire return intervals are a century or more, long before significant fire suppression efforts got underway (see chart above).
-The actual problem faced by forests that have missed natural fire cycles is not so much about an "artificial" build-up of vegetation, but rather the legacy of multiple past land abuse issues - clearcut logging, soil disturbance, overgrazing, and the establishment of dense tree plantations (by private as well as government land managers).
+However, most forests have not since most natural fire return intervals are a century or more, long before significant fire suppression efforts got underway (see chart above).
+The actual problem faced by forests that have missed natural fire cycles is not so much about an "artificial" build-up of vegetation, but rather the legacy of past land abuse - clearcut logging, soil disturbance, overgrazing, and the establishment of dense tree plantations (by private as well as USFS managers).

 Please see the letter of opposition signed by dozens of national and local science and environmental organizations to US Senate Bill 4431 by Daines/Feinstein, a bill that mistakenly calls for increased logging as a solution.
 Also, an excellent op-ed in the Los Angeles Times provides additional information on this subject: Don't believe self-serving messengers.
 Logging will not prevent destructive wildfires.